Jonathan D. Gray: Philanthropy

 The Gray Foundation was launched in 2014, focusing on inherited BRCA mutations and increasing access to education and healthcare for low-income youth in New York City.

-As of 2018, Gray had donated $120 million in his lifetime.
+As of 2025, Gray had donated $245 million in his lifetime.
 In 2018, he gave $23 million, ranking #49 on Forbes' America's Top 50 Givers.
+On May 7, 2025, it was announced that Gray plans on donating $125 million to Tel Aviv University's Faculty of Medicine, to be named the Jon and Mindy Gray Faculty of Medicine.

-In February 2023, the Grays were named to The Chronicle of Philanthropy’s list of the 50 biggest donors in 2022.
+In February 2023, the Grays were named to The Chronicle of Philanthropy's list of the 50 biggest donors in 2022.

 Cancer research

 The Grays have donated over $150 million to BRCA cancer research.
 In May 2012, Gray and his wife, Mindy Gray, founded the Basser Research Center, named in honor of Mindy's sister, Faith Basser, who died of ovarian cancer at age 44.
-The Grays donated $25 million to create the Basser Research Center, which focuses on cancer prevention, treatment, and research of BRCA-related, genetically-inherited cancers.
+The Grays donated $25 million to create the Basser Research Center, which focuses on cancer prevention, treatment, and research of BRCA-related, genetically inherited cancers.
 This donation also established the Basser Global Prize, honoring cutting-edge cancer research.
 In January 2014, the Basser Research Center announced an additional $5 million gift from the couple to fund an external research grant program.
 Town & Country (magazine) noted this work in its "Top Philanthropists of 2016" feature, in which the Grays were included.

 In May 2017, the Grays announced they would be donating $21 million to the Basser Center for BRCA at the University of Pennsylvania, bringing their total pledges to the initiative to $55 million.
 In July 2019, it was announced that the Grays would donate a further $25 million for research on pernicious genetic mutations that can lead to breast and ovarian cancer.

 In October 2022, the Grays announced a gift of $55 million to establish the Basser Cancer Interception Institute as part of the Basser Center for BRCA.
 The new institute will look for innovative ways to detect and treat BRCA-related cancers before surgery, radiation or chemotherapy become the necessary treatment.
 This donation brings their total giving to the University of Pennsylvania to over $125 million.